Mr-Cool-in-Git/Make_Ripples_the_game/README.md

 # makeripples_android
-Make Ripples - mobile app for Android
+Make Ripples - mobile app for Android  (Made in 2016)